 Pro tip: Removing chunks of your circles is super simple.
-Add it to your design as an overlay, then use the eraser on the Overlay palette to get rid of the parts you don’t want.
+Add it to your design as a graphic, then use the eraser on the Graphic palette to get rid of the parts you don’t want.
 Boom!
 Perfect incompleteness.

 Line ’em up

 Show off product shots, convey important info like steps in a process, or make a mid-century inspired graphic for your blog or website by grouping circular images.
 You may have noticed how much we adore this look at PicMonkey—you’ll find lined-up circular images in a few places on our homepage, and we even put it to work with our social media buttons.

 This look is as easy to make as store-bought pie with our Collage tool.
 Open your images in Collage, choose a layout, and then use the Corner rounding slider in the Background tab to round-ify your square pics.
 You can also use the Spacing slider to give your images some breathing room.